tanhoang1808/northwind_data_warehouse/README.md

 ### Fact and Dimension Representation:

-### The Fact-Dimension model can be represented in the physical layer as shown below:
+### The Fact-Dimension model can be represented in the diagram as shown below:

 ![Fact-Dimension Model](assets/northwind_physical.png)